SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/3_setup_ea_bas.md

 3. Click on the small icon to access your BAS.

-    Access will be denied, because of missing authorizations/role collections of your user.
+    Access will be denied due to the missing authorizations/role collections for your user.

     ![](images/2_ea_bas_06_access.png)

-4. Go to to your Subaccount --> "Security" --> "Users" and select your User.
+4. Go to your Subaccount --> "Security" --> "Users" and select your User.

     ![](images/2_ea_bas_07_role.png)

 5. Scroll down to "Role Collections" and select "Assign Role Collection".

-    Select at least "Business_Application_Studio_Administrator" Role Collection and "Assign Role Collection"
+    Select at least "Business_Application_Studio_Administrator" Role Collection and "Assign Role Collection".

     ![](images/2_ea_bas_08_role.png)